YusukeWakayamaUTokyo/ECPeffect/README.md

 You, of courese, can change GPIB of the sourcemeters.
 And if you use different types of thermistor, please change the parameters (B_constant, R25 and T25).

 ### modules (python) needed both program files
-- concurrent.futures (enabling to run multiple functions parallely) #possibly not default module
+- concurrent.futures (enabling to run multiple functions parallely)
 - datetime (to get date)
 - math (for calculation (you can do with numpy, if you want))
 - numpy (for calculation)